PLAY YOUR PART TOWARDS POSITIVE CHANGE!

 Community Assemblies provide members of a community with the opportunity to have their say about local issues, discuss and decide the right solutions and create a plan to instigate the changes we need.

-NESCAN Hub's community assemblies will take place over a series of 6 workshops in Tillydrone, Seaton & Linksfield and Woodside in January/ February 2023, where you have the time and opportunity to
+NESCAN Hub's first community assemblies took place over a series of 6 workshops in Tillydrone, Seaton & Linksfield and Woodside in January/ February 2023, there was the opportunity to:

 - Learn more about issues that are important to you and your community from experts and fellow residents